danielmuthama/danielmuthama/README.md

 Here is my progress:

 - 🔭 I’m currently working on ...a website
-- 🌱 I’m currently learning ...R
+- 🌱 I’m currently learning ...R language
-- 👯 I’m looking to collaborate on ...Node js with no frameworks nor dependencies
+- 👯 I’m looking to collaborate on ...Node js projects without using frameworks nor dependencies
 - 🤔 I’m looking for help with ...python django
 - 💬 Ask me about ...react and javascript
 > How to reach me: ...<span>